emuyia/emsys/README.md

 If `em_midisetup.py` is not in use, you will need to configure MIDI devices manually in plugdata or Pd, and then reopen `main.pd`.

 > Note: `serv/em_sys.sh` can also be targeted as a function for the pisound "button" by creating a symlink here: `sudo ln -s serv/em_sys.sh /usr/local/pisound/scripts/pisound-btn/em_sys.sh`, and then assigning it within Patchbox OS.

+> Note: `main.pd` contains a rudimentary emulation of the ML3 controls & screens.
+It can be used for most functions but should not be relied on in production.

 ## Usage
 WIP